exponea/exponea-android-sdk/Documentation/CONFIG.md

 #### pushAccentColor

 * Accent color of push notification.
 Changes color of small icon and notification buttons. e.g. `Color.GREEN`
+    > This is a color id, not a resource id.
+When using colors from resources you have to get the resource first: `context.resources.getColor(R.color.something)`

 #### pushChannelName